Simple and Slow Living Hobbies for a Happier Life at Home

 Reading

 There is maybe nothing cozier than reading.
-Curling up with a good book is just as relaxing outside in the heat of summer as it is in the dead of winter next to a fireplace.
+Curling up with a good book or the coziest magazine is just as relaxing outside in the heat of summer as it is in the dead of winter next to a fireplace.

-With audiobooks and ebooks, there really is no way to not find a whole slew of books you’ll love!
+With audiobooks and ebooks, there really is no way to not find a whole bunch of books you’ll love!
+Read aloud time is our favorite time of my family’s homeschool day.

 Classics like Jane Austen, nostaglic Harry Potter rereads, and discovering new series are what I love about reading.